Your privacy is our policy. See our new Privacy Policy.

 Sinzohagera is married to the Rev. Uwimana Delphine, and the couple has four children.

-Burundi has long been part of the East Africa Episcopal Area, which encompasses Uganda, Ethiopia, Kenya, South Sudan, Rwanda and Burundi.
+Burundi has long been part of the East Africa Episcopal Area, which encompassed Uganda, Ethiopia, Kenya, South Sudan, Rwanda and Burundi.
 Bishop Daniel Wandabula of Uganda has been the East Africa Area episcopal leader since 2006.

 The United Methodist Church has eight central conferences — church regions in Africa, Europe and the Philippines — with Southern Africa and East Africa as the newest additions.
 Central conferences, which each consist of multiple annual conferences, elect bishops and have the authority to adapt parts of the Book of Discipline, the denomination’s policy book, as their missional contexts require.